-The 5-Point Roadmap
+The 5-Point Action Plan

 Minimize or Eliminate Unconscious Bias.
 Initiate unconscious bias training.
 Engage women and men at all levels, starting with the CEO and senior leadership.
 Ensure that your company leaders comprehend, own and address the conscious and unconscious biases that prevent women from succeeding.